-I’m pretty sure you already know that the Costa Rica weather is one of the most attractive advantages that the country has to offer.
+I’m sure you already know that the Costa Rican weather is one of the country’s most attractive advantages.
+Nonetheless, you might not know that the weather and temperatures can change tremendously from one village or town to another.

-I just received some very cold looking photos of snow-covered roads, rooftops, and cars from a friend.
+A friend sent me some very cold-looking photos of snow-covered roads, rooftops, and cars.
+And some others with incredibly flooded areas and even tornado and hurricane damage.
 And I am sitting here at my desk, looking over my computer monitor.
-I can see the beautiful Escazu mountains on one side and the Heredia mountains on the other.
-The sun is shining in the palm tree in my neighbor’s yard.
+I can see the beautiful Escazu Mountains on one side and the Heredia Mountains on the other.

-And I am sitting in shorts, a t-shirt, and flip-flops, enjoying the Costa Rica weather and the 80ºF temperatures that we have almost year-round.
+I sit in shorts, a T-shirt, and flipflops, enjoying the Costa Rican weather and the 80ºF temperatures we have almost year-round.
+In the Escazu mountains, you might need a sweater; in the Heredia mountains, you should wear a sweater and wear an umbrella.

-If you are still dreaming about moving to the tropics and get your taste of Costa Rica weather, keep reading.
-If you already did, also read on.
-And enjoy the fact of having taken the right decision by moving to Costa Rica.
-Bookmundi did an excellent article showing you when the best time is to visit the country.
+Keep reading if you are still dreaming about moving to the tropics and getting a taste of Costa Rican weather.
+Do your due diligence before deciding to move to Costa Rica.
+Bookmundi wrote an excellent article that shows you the best time to visit the country.

 Cold and Snow

-Now is the time to stop worrying about having to clean your frozen windshield.
+Now is the time to stop worrying about cleaning your frozen windshield.
 We have much better options for you in Costa Rica.

-If you run an internet business or any business you can run from home, you can do what I do: work in shorts and on flip-flops and enjoy the Costa Rica weather.
+If you run an internet business or any business you can run from home, you can do what I do: work in shorts and on flipflops and enjoy the Costa Rican weather.

 If you don’t have a business, we’ll sell you one, don’t worry.

-Fast speed internet allows you to work while sitting at your pool with your laptop and enjoy working from home as much as I do.
-But before you do, check out the residency requirements on our website.
+Fast-speed internet allows you to work while sitting at your pool with your laptop, and I enjoy working from home as much as I do.
+But before you do, check out if the on our website.

 Throw away my ties

-I threw my ties away in 1980 when I move to Costa Rica.
-But I keep one for receptions and burials.
-I only dress up when I have clients and as soon as I get back, I change back into shorts again.
+I threw my ties away in 1980 when I moved to Costa Rica, but I keep one for receptions and burials.
+I only dress up when I have clients, and as soon as I get back, I change back into shorts again.

-If my clients are nice people, I can feel comfortable to dress shorts when showing properties.
-If I don’t feel comfortable, I generally get rid of them quickly and send them to my competitors.
+If my clients are nice people, I can feel comfortable wearing shorts when showing properties.
+If I don’t, I generally get rid of them quickly and send them to my competitors.

-Who needs a client who is not nice anyway?
+Who needs a client who is not a nice person anyway?

 Sunshine baby

-The most interesting thing about moving here is the Costa Rica weather and the temperatures.
-You just choose what temperatures you like best and that will tell you the location where you should look to buy a home.
-That is why it is VERY important to choose a real estate agent who knows the Central Valley well.
-Although these maps below give you a pretty good indication.
+The most interesting thing about moving here is the Costa Rican weather and temperatures.
+You just choose what temperatures you like best, which will tell you where you should look to buy a home.
+That is why choosing a real estate agent who knows the Central Valley well is essential, although these maps below give you a pretty good indication.

 Rainfall Map

 The first map is a Costa Rica Rainfall map.
-You will really want to look at this map because one can put up with only so much rain.
-If you click on it, you’ll find it is interactive.
-If you hold your mouse over a location the chart will show when the rainy season and dry season occur.
+You will really want to look at this map because one can only endure so much rain.
+If you click on it, you’ll find it interactive.
+If you hold your mouse over a location, the chart will show when the rainy and dry seasons occur.
 The colors give you an indication of the average yearly rainfall.

 Sunshine Map

 Another map that is probably even more important is the Costa Rica Sunshine map.
-Click on it and you’ll find the interactive map showing monthly regional temperature charts.
-The Costa Rica guide has a lot of great information and they sell good maps.
+Click on it, to find the interactive map showing monthly regional temperature charts.
+The Costa Rica guide has a lot of great information, and they sell good maps.

 Temperatures

-Costa Rica has all these microclimates everywhere.
-To show you the difference, I will use the locations where I live.
+Costa Rica has microclimates everywhere.
+I will use the locations where I live to show you the difference.

-My residence and office are in San Rafael de Escazu.
-The temperature, when I’m writing this blog, is 25°C (77°F).
+- My residence and office are in San Rafael de Escazu.
+When I write this blog, the temperature is 25°C (77°F).

-In the evenings, it cools off a bit, but it’s almost never hot, or cold.
+Where I live, it cools off in the evenings, but it’s rarely hot or cold.
 If you enjoy lower temperatures, look for higher elevations.
 If you like it warm, go to the lower elevations.
 And if you like it really hot, go to the beach areas.

 You can find a few temperatures on AccuWeather.